ioos/conventions-for-observing-asset-identifiers-hugo/content/ioos_assets_wiki_upd_v0_8_draft.md

  - **`urn:ioos:station:authority:label_station:sea_water_temperature:nortek_adp_514`**

 The **`functional_parameters`** field allows distinguishing of the measurements done by the same sensor but associated with different reference parameters or post-processing methods as described in the ["Functional Parameters"](#anchor2) section above.

-### Glider Identifier

-The pattern for IOOS glider identifiers is similar to the station one

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **`urn:ioos:station:authority:label[:discriminant]`**.

-As the same glider is typically associated with multiple deployments, the **`discriminant`** field in the glider's identifier adds unique information about each deployment like a deployment number, time, starting point coordinates, etc.; the complete identifier will allow unambiguous resolution of any of the glider's missions.

-Since no field can contain **`:`**, the date/time information cannot be reported in the ISO 8601 format, and  has to be provided in _**YYYYMMDDTHHMM**_ format, e.g.

-**`urn:ioos:glider:edu.rutgers.marine:unit_191:20150105T1443`**.

 ## Survey Identifiers